tom-ricci/extrastrap/README.md

 # Extrastrap
-Extrastrap is a small library of Bootstrap-like utility classes made to extend your Bootstrap usage that I find I need to use the most.
-If I end up finding myself needing to write more utilities often, I'll add them to this.
+Extrastrap is a small library of Bootstrap-like utility classes made to extend your Bootstrap usage.
 ### Utilities:
 - Cursors
 - Sizing